 * Each band can be individually activated / bypassed

-* Larger frequency select knobs give better hands-on control of selected frequency
+* Large frequency select knobs give great hands-on control of selected frequency

 * High-Quality 100 mm Bourns level faders offer the finest control of cut and boost